Give me drugs! Birth Story: Part 2

 -Try forceps and risk vaginal tearing, injury to the baby, and the possibility of it not working and needing a cesarean anyway.

-The attending physician did a vaginal check and said there was no room for forceps after all, so our only options were keep pushing or head over to the OR.
-The hospital staff left the room for a few minutes so that me and The Daddy and our midwife could discuss again.
-We decided that with everything that had happened – the decels, failure to recover, the anxiety and fear of alarms, my exhaustion – that we’d have the surgery and that he would be present.
-And with that, they wheeled me to the OR while The Daddy left to get scrubbed and changed so we could begin phase three…
+The attending physician did a vaginal check and said there was no room for forceps.
+Our options were keep pushing or head to the OR.
+The hospital staff left the room again so we could talk.
+We decided to have the surgery.
+And with that, they wheeled me to the OR while The Daddy left to get scrubbed and changed so we could begin phase three.

 2 comments